azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-trainer-guide-Intelligent-analytics.md

 Before conducting your first whiteboard design session:

-- Read the Attendee guide (including the case study) and Trainer guide
+- Read the student guide (including the case study) and trainer guide

-- Become familiar with all key points and activities.
+- Become familiar with all key points and activities

-- Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.
+- Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions

-- Prior to the whiteboard design session, discuss the case study to pick up more ideas.
+- Prior to the whiteboard design session, discuss the case study to pick up more ideas

-- Make notes for later.
+- Make notes for later

 ## During the whiteboard design session: Tips for an effective whiteboard design session